Jean Rogers

-Jean Rogers (born Eleanor Dorothy Lovegren, March 25, 1916 – February 24, 1991) was an American actress who starred in serial films in the 1930s and low–budget feature films in the 1940s as a leading lady.
+Jean Rogers (born Eleanor Dorothy Lovegren; March 25, 1916 – February 24, 1991) was an American actress who starred in serial films in the 1930s and low–budget feature films in the 1940s as a leading lady.
 She is best remembered for playing Dale Arden in the science-fiction serials Flash Gordon (1936) and Flash Gordon's Trip to Mars (1938).

 Early life

-Rogers was born in Belmont, Massachusetts.
+Rogers was born Eleanor Dorothy Lovegren in Belmont, Massachusetts.
 Her father was an immigrant from Malmö, Sweden.
 She graduated from Belmont High School.

 She had hoped to study art, but in 1933 she won a beauty contest sponsored by Paramount Pictures that led to her career in Hollywood.
 Rogers starred in several serials for Universal between 1935 and 1938, including Ace Drummond and Flash Gordon.

 Early career

 Rogers was one of seven women chosen out of 2,700 passengers on excursion boats and ferries who were interviewed for roles in the 1934 film Eight Girls in a Boat.
 The group began work in Hollywood on September 3, 1933.
 By 1937, Rogers was the only one of the seven featured as an actress.